iyanuoluwa-SHINE/Iyanuoluwa-HR-DATA-analysis-tracker/README.md

 ###  Key Metrics and Questions Addressed in the Analysis

-**Total Number of Current Employees:** The total count of active employees, providing a snapshot of the current workforce size.
+**I. Total Number of Current Employees:** The total count of active employees, providing a snapshot of the current workforce size.

-**Total Number of Employees:** A complete count of all employees in the dataset, establishing a baseline for analysis.
+**II.
+Total Number of Employees:** A complete count of all employees in the dataset, establishing a baseline for analysis.

-**Average Employee Age:** Calculates the average age of employees, offering insights into the workforce’s age demographics.
+**III.Average Employee Age:** Calculates the average age of employees, offering insights into the workforce’s age demographics.

-**Total Number of Attritions:** The count of all employees who have left the organization, allowing HR to gauge turnover volume.
+**IV.
+Total Number of Attritions:** The count of all employees who have left the organization, allowing HR to gauge turnover volume.

-**Attrition Rate:** Measures the percentage of employees who have left compared to the total workforce, indicating the overall attrition level.
+**V. Attrition Rate:** Measures the percentage of employees who have left compared to the total workforce, indicating the overall attrition level.

-**Sum of Attrition Count by Gender:** Aggregates attrition counts by gender, helping to identify any gender-related patterns in turnover.
+**VI.
+Sum of Attrition Count by Gender:** Aggregates attrition counts by gender, helping to identify any gender-related patterns in turnover.

-**Sum of Attrition Count by Department:** Breaks down attrition counts by department, highlighting high-attrition areas that may need additional focus.
+**VII.Sum of Attrition Count by Department:** Breaks down attrition counts by department, highlighting high-attrition areas that may need additional focus.

-**Sum of Attrition Count by Educational Field:** Analyzes attrition counts by educational background, exploring any correlation between educational fields and turnover.
+**VIII.Sum of Attrition Count by Educational Field:** Analyzes attrition counts by educational background, exploring any correlation between educational fields and turnover.

 ## Data Analysis and Visualization (Using Power BI)